Kanishka-JP/Bandit-CTF-Journey/README.md

-# Bandit-CTF-Journey
+# 🔐 Bandit-CTF-Journey

-A complete learning journey through the OverTheWire Bandit CTF, documenting level-by-level solutions, key Linux commands, and essential security concepts.
-This repository serves as a beginner-friendly guide to building strong fundamentals in Linux, shell navigation, decoding, permissions, and practical cybersecurity skills
+This repository documents a structured learning journey through the **OverTheWire Bandit CTF**, focusing on strengthening Linux fundamentals and understanding core cybersecurity concepts.

+The goal is to explore **how and why** each command works, rather than just solving each level.

+---

+## 🎯 Objectives
+- Learn essential Linux command-line operations
+- Understand file permissions, ownership, and navigation
+- Practice enumeration and analysis techniques
+- Build a strong foundation for ethical hacking and CTF challenges

+---

+## 🧪 Platform
+- **OverTheWire – Bandit**

+---

+## 📂 Contents
+- Level-by-level walkthrough (Level 00 → Level 34)
+- Commands used in each stage
+- Concepts and techniques learned throughout the journey

+---

+## 👤 Author
+**Kanishka**
+Cybersecurity Student